 Botswana

 The Tswana ethnic group are descended mainly from Bantu-speaking peoples who migrated into southern Africa, including modern Botswana, in several waves before AD 600.
 In 1885, the British colonised the area and declared a protectorate named Bechuanaland.
 As part of the decolonisation of Africa, Bechuanaland became an independent Commonwealth republic under its current name on 30 September 1966.
-Since then, it has been a parliamentary republic with a consistent record of uninterrupted democratic elections, though dominated by the Botswana Democratic Party until 2024. , Botswana is the third-least corrupt country in Africa according to the Corruption Perceptions Index published by Transparency International.
+Since then, it has been a parliamentary republic with a consistent record of uninterrupted democratic elections, though dominated by the Botswana Democratic Party until 2024. , Botswana is the least corrupt country in mainland Africa according to the Corruption Perceptions Index published by Transparency International.

 -